Who will win Karnataka assembly elections? Here is a blast from the past

 Who will win the Karnataka assembly elections is a question that all seem to be asking.
 Polls in the state will be held on May 12 and counting will take place on May 15.

 The battle is a keenly contested one with the Congress trying to retain power.
-The BJP on the other hand is going all guns blazing to take another state away from the Congress.
+The BJP, on the other hand, is going all guns blazing to take another state away from the Congress.

 Karnataka has always been an interesting battle and many political parties see this is as a gateway to the South.
 Karnataka has been dominated by the Congress, Janata Party, Janata Dal (S) and the BJP.